Noctys44/Noctys44/README.md

 <p align="center">
-I'm Cathy,  i'm 33 years old and i'm passionate about new technologies
+I'm Cathy, i'm a web developer and i'm passionate about new technologies
 </p>
 <hr>